AquaStrauss/Gyro-Bot/README.md

 Added a schedule command :

-- $newSchedule 'Name, desc, date(year, month, day hour, minute)' : Create a new schedule
+- $newSchedule 'Name, desc, date(year, month, day, hour, minute)' : Create a new schedule
   - e.g. : $newSchedule NameTest DescTest 2021 12 09 19 00

 - $until 'schedule name' : Give you a countdown of the selected schedule